9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 placing them in different modules: `BloomFilter` for the immutable code, and `BloomFilter.Mutable` for the mutable code.

-In addition, we will create several \"helper\" modules that won\'t provide parts of the public API, but will keep the internal code cleaner.
+In addition, we will create several "helper" modules that won't provide parts of the public API, but will keep the internal code cleaner.